corgikit/pancake-document/products/ifo-initial-farm-offering/ifo-guide.md

 #### Use social media

-There isn’t a set time before an IFO goes live for the countdown to start, so check PancakeSwap’s official social media accounts for news about upcoming IFO times.
+There isn’t a set time before an IFO goes live for the countdown to start, so check ZexdexApp’s official social media accounts for news about upcoming IFO times.

 The countdown and announcements will give you plenty of time to prepare.